 What is the Federal Solar Tax Credit?

 The Federal Solar tax credit or more commonly called the investment tax credit (ITC), allows an individual to deduct 26% of the cost of installing a solar electric system from your federal taxes.
 The ITC is applicable for both residential and commercial solar electric systems.
 However, for your system to be redeemable for the ITC, it must be an owned system so therefore not owned by a third-party leasing company.
 If you are not quite ready to go solar and still would like to think about it, it might end up costing you.
 The ITC in years passed allowed a home or business owner to recoup 30% of installation costs.
 However, in 2020 that decreased to 26%, the first time since the ITC’s enactment in 2006!
-It will continue to step down to 22% in 2021, and then beginning in the year 2022, residential installations can no longer recoup any federal tax credits.
-Here is the breakdown of the decrease in tax credits and what affect it will have on your savings:
+The ITC will continue to be at a 26% tax credit until it steps down to 22% in 2023, and then beginning in the year 2024, residential installations can no longer recoup any federal tax credits.
+Here is the breakdown of the decrease in tax credits and what effect it will have on your savings:

 |Residential||$25,000||$7,500||$6,500 (-$1,000)||$5,500 (-$1,000)||$0 (-$5,500)|